xtatsux/first_app/README.md

-# Ruby on Rails チュートリアル：サンプルアプリケーション
+# Ruby on Rails tutorial

-これは以下で使用する最初のアプリケーションです。
+This is sample application.
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://railstutorial.jp/) by [Michael Hartl](http://michaelhartl.com/).